 It clearly pays to offer consistent government grants, and tax incentives for EVs, rather than changing the rules every few years.
 In particular, increasing tax on fossil fuel vehicles is a successful way to make EVs fully cost competitive.

-The UK is in need of a national plan to increase the number of public charge points, ensuring the right chargers are in the right places – and also giving local authorities official guidance on how to support efforts.
+The UK is in need of a national plan to increase the number of public charge points, ensuring the right chargers are in the right places – and also giving local authorities official guidance on how to encourage EV adoption..
 With another record year in EV sales in the UK – the charging infrastructure has fallen behind, with an average of just 16 cars to one standard street charger.
-As shown in Norway, installing plenty of public fast and rapid charging sites mitigates both queue and range anxiety – core barriers to widespread adoption.
+As shown in Norway, installing plenty of public fast and rapid charging sites mitigates both queue and range anxiety – core barriers to widespread EV adoption.

 Public sector bodies should look to work with a charge point operator committed to the intelligent development of the market, aiming for sustainable growth and with a strong financial background.